tazama-lf/docs/Guides/keycloak-operator.md

 This ensures that all users in this group will inherit this tenant ID, which will then be included in their JWT tokens through the mapper configured in Step 1.

 **Important Notes:**
-- Each group can have its own TENANT_ID attribute value
+- Each group must have its own TENANT_ID attribute value
 - Users will inherit the TENANT_ID from their primary group
-- The Tazama auth library will use this tenant_id claim for multi-tenant authorization
+- The Tazama auth library will use this TENANT_ID attribute for multi-tenant authorization
 - Make sure the TENANT_ID attribute name matches exactly what's configured in the user attribute mapper

 </details>